TTy32/vsc-copy-code-block/README.md

+This is a fork of [dumitory-dev/vsc-copy-code-block](https://github.com/dumitory-dev/vsc-copy-code-block).

+Original project appears unmaintained: this fork adds a few features.

 # Code Block Copier ✂️

 A VS Code extension that lets you copy code blocks with line numbers, file paths, and preserved formatting — perfect for sharing snippets in documentation, chats, or pull requests.